San Diego Corporal Injury Lawyer

 - If you share custody, you could be prevented from seeing your own children.

 Conversely, a no negative contact order only prohibits negative contact with the protected person, not contact in general.
 You see the goal of a no negative contact order is to ensure that contact between the protected person and the defendant remains peaceful.
 This means that if you are facing corporal injury charges, you will be allowed to remain in contact with your partner.
 You can go home and be around your family, so long as you are in peaceful contact with each other.

 A Conviction for Corporal Injury Carries Immigration Consequences

 Domestic violence is a deportable crime.
 Any offense that arises from a domestic violence dispute carries immigration consequences.
-Corporal injury falls under the scope of domestic violence because it involves the wilful infliction of injury to a person with whom you have an intimate relationship.
-If convicted of corporal injury, in addition to the penalties under California PC 273.5, a non U.S. citizen will also face deportation proceedings.
+Corporal injury falls under the scope of domestic violence because it involves the willful infliction of injury to a person with whom you have an intimate relationship.
+If convicted of corporal injury, in addition to the penalties under California PC 273.5, a non-U.S. citizen will also face deportation proceedings.

 Corporal Injury Related Offenses

 In California, child abuse and corporal injury both fall under the broad category of domestic violence or arson.
 This is because charges for both of these offenses can and often do result from a single occurrence.
 For example, when corporal injury is committed, the partner abused is not the only person who suffers.
 The offense of corporal injury is also harmful to the people that care about the victim and who know of the abuse.
 A lot of times children fall under this category when they are exposed to the violence between the parents.
 This means that in addition to facing corporal injury charges under PC 273.5, the partner that is being accused could also be charged for child endangerment under California PC 273(a).
 The well being of the children could be considered endangered if witnessing the abuse causes them unjustifiable mental suffering.

 In which scenario will a defendant be found not guilty of committing corporal injury?